kevindhanna/anon-query-bot/README.md

 ### Set up the workspace App and Generate the slack api token
 Create an [app](https://api.slack.com/apps) for your workspace and note the API Token

+### Install / Configure Redis
+Redis is used to hold the last sent message to avoid duplication (not 100% working).
+Install and run locally or use your favourite cloud Redis.

 ### Configure the bot

 #### Set environment variables:

+`REDIS_URL = "<your redis url>"`
 `SLACK_API_TOKEN = "<your-api-token>"`